matusnovak/doxybook2/README.md

         Shows this help message
     -v, --version
         Shows the version
-    -i, --input
+    -q, --quiet
+        Run in quiet mode, no stdout, display only errors and warnings to stderr -i, --input
         Path to the generated Doxygen XML folder.
 Must contain index.xml!
     -o, --output